 Pointe Du Hoc was the last stop on our tour of the Normandy D-Day beaches.
 It wasn’t the sort of day that fills you with joy, but I certainly learnt a great deal, and left with a heightened sense of admiration and respect for the many people who gave their lives so Europe and the world could be free.

-Now.. on to some practicalities.
+Now.. on to answering some questions you might have, as well as some practicalities.

 Where we stayed in Normandy